Table of Contents

 What is mold?

-Molds are various types of fungi that grow in filaments and reproduce by forming spores.
+Molds are various types of fungi (singular = fungus) that grow in filaments and reproduce by forming spores.
 The term mildew is sometimes used to refer to some kinds of mold, particularly mold in the home with a white or grayish color or mold growing in shower stalls and bathrooms.
 Mold may grow indoors or outdoors and thrives in damp, warm, and humid environments.
 Mold can be found in essentially any environment or season.

 The most common types of household mold that are found indoors include Cladosporium, Penicillium, Alternaria, and Aspergillus.
 Stachybotrys chartarum (also known as Stachybotrys atra and sometimes referred to as "black mold") is a greenish-black mold that can also be found indoors, although it is less common than the other types of mold found in homes.
 Stachybotrys grows on household surfaces that have high cellulose content, such as wood, fiberboard, gypsum board, paper, dust, and lint.
 There are types of mold that can grow on substances as different as foods and carpet.